Rumsey Rose Garden and Murray Gardens

 Rumsey Rose Garden

-Located near the Macquarie Street Gatehouse Tearooms, Rumsey Rose Garden boasts one of the largest collections of heritage roses in Australia.
-There is always something beautiful to see and you'll find the roses at their peak in October-November and May.
-The garden is beautiful, with a central lawn surrounded by lush garden beds with paved paths leading to arbours draped with fragrant heritage roses.
+Rumsey Rose Garden boasts one of the largest collections of heritage roses in Australia.
+There is always something beautiful to see and you'll find the roses at their peak in October/November and May.
+The garden is beautiful, with a central lawn surrounded by lush garden beds.
+Paved paths lead to alcoves draped with fragrant heritage roses.

-In 2014, Parramatta Park Trust partnered with the NSW Government’s Ministers Stone Program and the NSW Public to restore the Governor Macquarie-era convict stone bridge over Murray Gardens Creek.
-Working in Sydney sandstone, skilled artisans used 19th century stone masonry techniques, basing the design of the stone arch on watercolours done by colonial artist Joseph Lycett in 1820 to ensure its historical accuracy.
+The Trust previously restored the Governor Macquarie-era convict stone bridge over Murray Gardens Creek.
+Using 19th century stone masonry techniques and Sydney sandstone, the restorers based the design of the stone arch on watercolours done by colonial artist Joseph Lycett in 1820 for historical accuracy.